cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 Cybers mission is to build common public knowledge.
 They will achieve this by (a) replacing hyperlinks with cyberlinks, (b) developing a universal open search mechanism, and (с) building more resilient internet infrastructure.

 Cyber solves the problem of opening up the centralised semantics core of the Internet.
-It does so by growing and opening up access to evergrowing semantics core taught to it by the users.
+It does so by opening up access to evergrowing semantics core taught to it by the users.
 This allows designing a trustless, provable and censor-free method of communication between users who create content and those searching for it.

 Via its distributed infrastructure, Cyber introduces a protocol for provable communication between consensus computers of relevance.
 This allows creating a provable and relevant knowledge database to interact with.
 The interesting thing is that such a simple mechanism allows creating a lot of powerful tools as a result.